noelmiller/noelmiller.github.io/content/pages/projects.md

 #### [My Blog](https://github.com/noelmiller/noelmiller.github.io)

 - Description: The page you are looking at right now!
-I am currently working on finalizing all of the pages.
-I may make some additional tweaks here or there to my theme.